 Recommendation

 ICANN should take steps to pursue one or more OFAC “general licenses” with the U.S. Department of Treasury in connection with DNS-related transactions.
 Initially, ICANN should make it a priority to study the costs, benefits, timeline and details of seeking and securing one or more general licenses for DNS-related transactions.
-ICANN should then pursue one or more OFAC general licenses, unless significant obstacles were discovered in the “study” process.
+ICANN should then pursue one or more OFAC general licenses at the earliest possible time, unless significant obstacles were discovered in the “study” process.
 If there are significant obstacles, ICANN should report them to the [empowered] community and seek its advice on how to proceed.
 If unsuccessful, ICANN would need to find other ways to accomplish the ultimate goal -- enabling transactions between ICANN and residents of sanctioned countries to be consummated with a minimum of “friction.”
+It is critical that ICANN communicate regularly about progress toward securing general licenses, in order to raise awareness in the ICANN community and with affected parties.